 For BGP and T-LDP protocols, the MTU of protocol packets must be set to 1486 bytes or less.
-For information about BGP path MTU discovery, refer to the path-mtu-discovery command in the 7450 ESS, 7750 SR, 7950 XRS, and VSR Unicast Routing Protocols Guide.
-For information about LDP path MTU discovery, refer to the refer to the path-mtu-discovery command in 7450 ESS, 7750 SR, 7950 XRS, and VSR MPLS Guide.
+For information about BGP path MTU discovery and LDP path MTU discovery, refer to the path-mtu-discovery command in the 7450 ESS, 7750 SR, 7950 XRS, and VSR Classic CLI Command Reference Guide.